 As always in the Himalayas, “Sleep Early and Leave Early” shall be the mantra of your entire trip.
 It becomes more important in the rainy season as you are already expecting delays due to landslides, roadblocks, slow speed of cars in rain.

 So, always try to follow this principle as it will allow you to give extra time on your day trip.
-It will also help you crossing the water crossings when water is less in the early hours of the day.
+It will also help you cross the water crossings when water is less in the early hours of the day.
 So, a very simple but very important tip when making a Ladakh trip in monsoons.

 9. Always have a couple of buffer days

 It is not at all wise to run from point A to point B in all sought of tensions of missing the flight or train if you can’t make it.
 After all, you planned this trip to Ladakh, not to sprint or worry about the next things on the cards.

 You should expect rains in monsoons, which may delay your daily plans or make you stuck behind a landslide for a day or two sometimes.
 If you are running on a neck to neck schedule, well, delay of one day somewhere will trigger tensions in mind, which will not help you enjoy the sightseeing in Ladakh or the journey.
 You will continuously keep worrying about missing a flight or train.

 So, always better to plan your trip with a couple of buffer days when traveling in monsoons.

 Needless to say, it is monsoon time rain and moisture will be all around you when traveling.
 Please ensure that you protect your camera and other gears so that it does not expose to moisture or water.

 Also, if you use CPLs on lenses, make sure you are making the right use of it in the right light conditions.
 On an overcast or rainy day, CPLs may not make much sense, depending on what you are shooting.
 I am just mentioning because I have ruined many times many pictures just because I forgot to take it off in those light conditions 🙂 🙂 …